 What happens if you cancel your trip?

-If you cancel your adventure 29 or <29 days before your departure, then you are liable to cancellation charges.
+If you cancel your adventure 29 or <29 days before your departure, then you will lose your entire payment.

 Without these requirements being met, you will not be able to enter the country.